piclas-framework/piclas/doc/userguide/030_features_models.md

     PICLAS_TIMEDISCMETHOD = FP-Flow

-A parameter file and species initialization file is required, analagous to the DSMC setup.
+A parameter file and species initialization file is required, analogous to the DSMC setup.
 To enable the simulation with the FP methods, select the Fokker-Planck method, cubic (`=1`) and ES (`=2`):

     Particles-FP-CollModel = 2